Two Centenaries: History of the slogan

 The concept was first articulated at the 15th Party Congress held in 1997 during the term of then General Secretary Jiang Zemin.
 Apart from occasional pronouncements in party publications, this concept was not widely discussed again until Xi assumed the party leadership in 2012.
 Since then, it has become a major part of party slogans, recited in news reports, at conferences, and training sessions for party officials.

 According to academic Ding Lu, the "so-called Two Centenary Goals underwrite all China’s long-term economic planning programs and contemporary macroeconomic policy agendas."

+China met the first of the two goals, becoming an upper-middle income country and eliminating absolute poverty according to the World Bank criteria.

 Celebratory events

 100th Anniversary of the Chinese Communist Party (2021)

 A ceremony which marked the 100th anniversary of the founding of the CCP (中国共产党成立100周年庆祝活动), or the Centennial of the Chinese Communist Party (Chinese: 中国共产党成立一百周年), took place on 1 July 2021.
 CCP general secretary Xi Jinping delivered a speech in which he specifically announced the realization of the first goal of the Two Centenaries.

 "The Great Journey," an art performance, was also held in prior in the Beijing National Stadium to mark the 100th anniversary of the founding of the Chinese Communist Party on 28 June.
 It was later broadcast by China Media Group on the evening of 1 July 2021.